Thomas E. Müller: Carbon dioxide chemistry

-In the area of Carbon dioxide chemistry, Muller has focused on catalysis, facile insertions, and utilization of carbon dioxide and technologies related to it.
-He distinguished the features of [Cr(babhq)(EtOH)](CF3CO2−) to use it as a catalyst for the reaction of carbon dioxide with epoxides and characterized a novel carbon dioxide (CO2) utilization.
-The research evaluated that the polyether carbonate polyols synthesized from carbon dioxide with customized CO2 content can aid in producing polyurethanes.
-Studying the activation of carbon dioxide with in situ ATR-IR spectroscopy and DFT calculations his work revealed insertion of CO2 into metal–phenoxide bonds to be facile and that CO2 insertion into cobalt(III)-oxygen bonds are exothermic.
+In the area of carbon dioxide chemistry, Müller has focused on the catalytic conversion of carbon dioxide, facile insertion into metal-oxygen-bonds, and utilization of carbon dioxide in the production of bulk chemicals and technologies related to it.
+He evaluated the catalytic activity of metal complexes, such as [Cr(babhq)(EtOH)](CF3CO2−) for the reaction of carbon dioxide with epoxides and developed novel technologies for carbon dioxide (CO2) utilization.
+The research demonstrated that polyether carbonate polyols synthesized from carbon dioxide with customized CO2 content are a highly promising approach to producing more sustainable polyurethanes.
+Studying the activation of carbon dioxide with in situ attenuated total reflection (ATR) - infrared spectroscopy (IR) and density functional theory (DFT) calculations his work revealed insertion of CO2 into metal–phenoxide bonds to be facile and into cobalt(III)-oxygen bonds to be exothermic.

 Anthropogenic carbon cycles

 In the later part of Müller's career, his research focus shifted to technologies for closing anthropogenic carbon cycles.
 Carbon is a chemical element with the symbol C and atomic number 6.
 It is an essential element of life on Earth, forming the backbone of most organic molecules, including DNA, RNA, and proteins, sugars, cellulose and lignin.
-The carbon cycle is the process by which carbon moves through Earth's various reservoirs, including the atmosphere, oceans, land, and biosphere.
+The carbon cycle is the biogeochemical process by which carbon moves through Earth's various reservoirs, including the atmosphere, oceans, land, and biosphere.
 Carbon is continuously exchanged between these reservoirs through a variety of processes, including photosynthesis, respiration, decomposition, and fossil fuel combustion.
-The increase in atmospheric CO2 concentration has led to a phenomenon known as global warming, which has serious consequences for the planet's ecosystems and human societies.
-He has proposed efforts to establish anthropogenic carbon cycles that seek to understand and manage the flow of carbon through human activities, such as industrial processes, transportation, and agriculture.
+The increase in atmospheric CO2 concentration has led to a phenomenon known as global warming, which has consequences for the planet's ecosystems and human societies.
+In this research, he has evaluated the requirements for establishing anthropogenic carbon cycles that seek to understand, manage and balance the flow of carbon through human activities, such as industrial processes, transportation, and agriculture.